hdwang123/springboottest/README.md

-This a demo project for how to use spring boot.
+This is a demo project for how to use spring boot.

 This project is base on spring boot 1.5.4.